bhargavsp/aws_solution-architect/aws Q&A.md

 ## **`Exam Tips`**
 | TIP | Understanding |
 | :---: | :---: |
-The loewst operational overhead | which effectively means what is the quickest and easiest way we can implement this with the least amount of effort and maintenance required
+The loewst o ead | which effectively means what is the quickest and easiest way we can implement this with the least amount of effort and maintenance required
 The lowest overall cost | which means the cheapst and The most secure | means the securest
-The most Fault Tolerant and Available | Which means the my service available when I need it to be and can it withstand faults elsewhere in network or the architecture
+The most Fault Tolerant and Available | Which means the my service available when I need it to be and can it withstand faults elsewhere in network or the architecture the most cost efficient |
 AWS Budgets | AWS Budgets provides the most stre
-ELB | always recommended to allow the web/application tier to the inbound HTTPS Security Group for the loadd balancer Database | database doesnt need to initiate connections to the upper tiers Database | DMS (Database Migratin Service) focus on data migration not to rewrite the SQL queries for the application savings plan | Reserved Instances savings plan covers only Amazon EC2, Elasticsearch, RDS, Redshift savings plan | Compute Instances Savings Plans covers only Amazon EC2, Fargate, Lambda savings plan | SageMaker savings plan is only for sagerMaker instance alone
+ELB | always recommended to allow the web/application tier to the inbound HTTPS Security Group for the loadd balancer Database | database doesnt need to initiate connections to the upper tiers Database | DMS (Database Migratin Service) focus on data migration not to rewrite the SQL queries for the application Saving plan vs Reserved instance | Both are the commitment for the 1 - 3 yeasrs, but the savings are for the consistent amount of the usage in USD per hour, and the reserved are for the instance configurations, type and the region spot instance | it is mainly used for the stateless application but not the stateful appliction as we loss the data if the intances are termincated savings plan | Reserved Instances savings plan covers only Amazon EC2, Elasticsearch, RDS, Redshift savings plan | Compute Instances Savings Plans covers only Amazon EC2, Fargate, Lambda savings plan | SageMaker savings plan is only for sagerMaker instance alone